Peach Cobbler Ice Cream Cone

 You want tender, not peach jam.
 Once they’re soft and thickened, stop.

-READ Related Articles Peach Pie
+READ Related Articles Peach Sponge Cake

 Skipping the cornstarch.